Asifdotexe/StoDir/docs/SYSTEM_ARCHITECTURE.md

 - **Final Model Training:** After validation, a new `RandomForestClassifier` is trained on the entire combined dataset to make use of all available information.

-- **Serialization:** The final, trained model object is serialized using `joblib` and saved to the local `artifacts/` directory.
-This file is the primary output of the entire pipeline.
+- **Serialization:** The final model is serialized with `joblib` to `artifacts/stodir_model.joblib` (example).
+    - The artifact should include: model params, `horizons`, predictor list, training data window, and code/version metadata.
+    - Publish to the Hub with a tagged revision (commit SHA) and record that SHA in release notes for deterministic retrieval.

 ## 2. The Artifact Store (Hugging Face Hub)
 This serves as our model registry.

 - Decoupling: By hosting the model on an external service, the application's source code (in Git) is decoupled from the model artifact.
 This is essential, as model files can be large and should not be stored in a Git repository.

-- **Versioning:** The Hugging Face Hub provides a simple way to version models.
-If we retrain a better model, we can upload it as a new version without changing the application code.
+- **Versioning & Pinning:** Always load by immutable revision (commit SHA) rather than `main` to ensure reproducibility.

+- **Resilience:** Enable local cache (HF_HOME) and set download/connect timeouts and retries to avoid startup stalls if the Hub is briefly unavailable.

 - **Accessibility:** It provides a simple, secure, and reliable way for our deployed Streamlit application to download the model on startup, regardless of where the application is hosted.